Archmonger/ServeStatic/docs/src/contributing.md

 | `hatch run precommit:update` | Update the [`pre-commit`](https://pre-commit.com/) hooks configured within this repository |
 | `hatch run pyproject:format` | Format the `pyproject.toml` file using [`pyproject-fmt`](https://github.com/tox-dev/pyproject-fmt) |

+??? tip "Configure your IDE for linting"

+    This repository uses `hatch fmt` for linting and formatting, which is a [modestly customized](https://hatch.pypa.io/latest/config/internal/static-analysis/#default-settings) version of [`ruff`](https://github.com/astral-sh/ruff).

+    You can install `ruff` as a plugin to your preferred code editor to create a similar environment.

 ### Documentation

 | Command | Description |